 Lecture on “Archaeological Testing at the Bloomsbury Estates Site, Raleigh NC”

-Paul Webb will deliver a talk on “Archaeological Testing at the Bloomsbury Estates Site, Raleigh NC” on Thursday, April 11, 2013, at 7 pm at the Visitors Center at 160 South Saint Mary’s Street, Raleigh, NC 27603.
-Admission will be $15 for the general public and $10 for members of the Joel Lane Historical Society.
-Refreshments will be served.
-Seating is limited, and advanced payment is required.
+Paul Webb delivered a talk on “Archaeological Testing at the Bloomsbury Estates Site, Raleigh NC” on Thursday, April 11, 2013, at 7 pm at the Visitors Center at 160 South Saint Mary’s Street, Raleigh, NC 27603.
+Admission was $15 for the general public and $10 for members of the Joel Lane Historical Society.
+Refreshments were served.
+Seating was limited, and advanced payment was required.
 Please call 919-833-3431 with your MasterCard or Visa, or mail a check to P O Box 10884, Raleigh NC 27605.
 Be sure to include the names of all in your party; nametags will serve as tickets.
 Tickets are non-refundable unless we must cancel the event.

 Paul Webb manages TRC Environmental Corporation’s Chapel Hill office and has been conducting archaeological projects in North Carolina since moving here in 1992.
 He currently specializes in the archaeology of the Cherokee area of western North Carolina but has managed or directed many types of projects across North Carolina and the Southeast.
 Paul grew up in Georgia and attended the University of Georgia and Southern Illinois University; before coming to North Carolina he worked extensively in Georgia, Illinois, New York, and Connecticut.